altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 What do I need?'
 ~Martha thought through her next actions, and studied the thing in front of her.
 It was in her shape - but in a way, an inversion: as if the universe around that void was the true shape.
-A cut-out, in her shape...
+A cut-out, in her outline...
 What she saw was a hole where a person should be~ 'M::I could kill it, or trap it.
 Should I run...